Across the Land is a blog about our efforts to raise awareness for the Alzheimer’s Association and to promote physical fitness.

-I promote emotional and physical health and share knowledge that has been given to me.
+We promote emotional and physical health and share knowledge that has been given to us.

-I was fortunate to have my story highlighted on the Mariashriver.com website.
-I also received the Points of Light Award from the foundation George H. W. Bush founded.
+We were fortunate to have our story highlighted on the Mariashriver.com website.
+We also received the Points of Light Award from the foundation George H. W. Bush founded.

-I was honored to meet the governors of Georgia, Arkansas, Oklahoma and New Mexico.
-I also met the Lt.
+I was honored to meet the governors of Georgia, Arkansas, Oklahoma and New Mexico and also met the Lt.
 Governors of South Carolina and Arkansas.

-My running, jogging, walking and talking to raise awareness for the Alzheimer’s Association has been featured in many print, internet, radio and television reports.
+The running, jogging, walking and talking to raise awareness for the Alzheimer’s Association has been featured in many print, internet, radio and television reports.
 This coverage helps to raise awareness.
-I appreciate all the forms of media that help us.
+We appreciate all the forms of media.

-By proclamation I was honored with a Day in Albuquerque, New Mexico and Columbus, Georgia.
-I was given the key to the city of Tifton, Georgia.
-I was given the “Arkansas Traveler Certificate” in Little Rock.
+By proclamation we were honored with a Day in Albuquerque, New Mexico and Columbus, Georgia.
+We were given the key to the city of Tifton, Georgia.
+We were given the “Arkansas Traveler Certificate” in Little Rock.

-In Oklahoma City, I was taken before the State Senate Chamber and recognized for my efforts.
+In Oklahoma City, we were taken before the State Senate Chamber and recognized for our efforts.

 All of this was, of course, a team effort.
-Thanks to all that helped me, help others.
+Thanks to all that helped us, help others.